geeksblabla/geeksblabla.com/blablas/ep13/index.md

 video: "2323086011085395"
 published: true
 podcastUrl:
----

-In this episode, Geeksblabla team talks about the Open source licenses & standards, starting from the definition of software licensing to the commonly known Open source software licenses such as MIT, GPL ..etc.
+description: 'In this episode, Geeksblabla team talks about the Open source licenses & standards, starting from the definition of software licensing to the commonly known Open source software licenses such as MIT, GPL ..etc.'

-## Notes

-0:25 - Introduction : Welcoming to the new season
+notes: "0:25 - Introduction : Welcoming to the new season

 1:29 - What is Software licensing ?